square-codeWidget Embed

-The embed widget offers a seamless way to integrate release notes into your application or website.
+The embed widget offers a seamless way to integrate your portal into your application or website.
 With a simple click on a trigger in form of a link or button, users can access a dialog box displaying the most recent announcements.
 Additionally, the trigger conveniently displays a badge indicating the presence of new announcements.

 Configuration